 The U.S. financial sector (as defined by the S&P Global Industry Classification Standard) is one of the largest and most diversified sectors in the U.S. market consisting of multiple financial oriented subsectors including banks, diversified financials, insurance companies and real estate investment trusts.
 These companies provide broad exposure to the U.S. financial services industry through loans and mortgages, insurance and investment products and commercial real estate.
-The Manager believes that U.S. financial services companies are well positioned to benefit from the improving U.S. economy.
+The Manager believes that U.S. financial services companies are well positioned to benefit from the improving U.S. economy, including as evidenced by improving employment rates and housing statistics.